Graylog2/graylog-ansible-role/README.md

   - Debian 10
   - Centos 7
   - Centos 8
-- This role is for Graylog-3.X only!
-  - For older versions, use the graylog-2.X branch.

-Quickstart
+Usage
 ----------

+*Note: This role is for Graylog-3.X only!
+For older versions, use the graylog-2.X branch.*

 - You need at least 4GB of memory to run Graylog
 - Generate the password hash for the admin user: